-The contingency plan describes the actions to take if a risk event occurs.
-The purpose of a contingency plan is to prepare for the situation where the risk response strategy was not successful in preventing the negative risk event from occurring (or conversely, it was successful in realizing the positive risk event).
+The contingency plan describes the actions to take if a risk event occurs-when the risk response strategy was not successful in preventing the negative risk event from occurring (or conversely, it was successful in realizing the positive risk event).
 Each risk within the risk register contains a unique contingency plan.

 For example, there may be an estimated 5% probability that a critical regulatory permit will not be issued for a project.
-The contingency plan is the plan if this permit is not issued.
-In contrast, the risk response strategy may be the plan to minimize the impact or frequency of this risk event from occurring.
+The contingency plan lists the action to be taken if this permit is not issued.
+In contrast, the risk response strategy may be the actions that minimize the impact or frequency of the permit not being issued.